 - Do NOT accept the first offer from the insurance company

-- Speak to a personal injury attorney right away
+- Speak to a car accident attorney right away

 Don’t wait until the last minute to ensure that your injury claims are heard.
 Our lawyers are strongly equipped to handle hit-and-run injuries in the state of Texas.
 Time is of the essence, so contact us at the Felix Gonzalez Law Firm for a free consultation today!